 <Unchanged text is omitted>

-A UE can be provided a set of durations by PDCCHSkippingDurationList for PDCCH monitoring on a serving cell and, if the UE is not provided searchSpaceGroupIdList-r17, a DCI format 0_1, and/or DCI format 1_1, and/or DCI format 0_2, and/or DCI format 1_2 that schedules a PUSCH transmission or a PDSCH reception can include a PDCCH monitoring adaptation field of 1 bit or of 2 bits.
+A UE can be provided a set of durations by PDCCHSkippingDurationList for PDCCH monitoring on a serving cell and, if the UE is not provided searchSpaceGroupIdList-r17, a DCI format 0_1, and/or DCI format 1_1, and/or DCI format 0_2, and/or DCI format 1_2 that schedules a PUSCH transmission or a PDSCH reception on the serving cell or indicates SCell dormancy can include a PDCCH monitoring adaptation field of 1 bit or of 2 bits.

 <Unchanged text is omitted>

-A UE can be provided group indexes for a Type3-PDCCH CSS set or USS set by searchSpaceGroupIdList-r17 for PDCCH monitoring on a serving cell and, if the UE is not provided PDCCHSkippingDurationList, DCI format 0_1, or DCI format 1_1, or DCI format 0_2, or DCI format 1_2 that schedules a PUSCH transmission or a PDSCH reception can include a PDCCH monitoring adaptation field of 1 bit or of 2 bits.
+A UE can be provided group indexes for a Type3-PDCCH CSS set or USS set by searchSpaceGroupIdList-r17 for PDCCH monitoring on a serving cell and, if the UE is not provided PDCCHSkippingDurationList, DCI format 0_1, or DCI format 1_1, or DCI format 0_2, or DCI format 1_2 that schedules a PUSCH transmission or a PDSCH reception on the serving cell or indicates SCell dormancy can include a PDCCH monitoring adaptation field of 1 bit or of 2 bits.

 <Unchanged text is omitted>

-A UE can be provided a set of durations by PDCCHSkippingDurationList and group indexes for a Type3-PDCCH CSS set or USS set by searchSpaceGroupIdList-r17 for PDCCH monitoring on a serving cell and, a DCI format 0_1, and/or DCI format 1_1, and/or DCI format 0_2, and/or DCI format 1_2 that schedules a PUSCH transmission or a PDSCH reception can include a PDCCH monitoring adaptation field of 2 bits.
+A UE can be provided a set of durations by PDCCHSkippingDurationList and group indexes for a Type3-PDCCH CSS set or USS set by searchSpaceGroupIdList-r17 for PDCCH monitoring on a serving cell and, a DCI format 0_1, and/or DCI format 1_1, and/or DCI format 0_2, and/or DCI format 1_2 that schedules a PUSCH transmission or a PDSCH reception on the serving cell or indicates SCell dormancy can include a PDCCH monitoring adaptation field of 2 bits.

 <Unchanged text is omitted>